 Property management and construction constitute the second largest area of the University's expenditure and, as such, presents an area of influence in reducing the risks of modem slavery occurring in the supply chain.
 Whilst due diligence is carried out on the employment practices of contractors, another area of risk is how building materials are produced.
 All timber related products procured by the University are Forest Stewardship Council (FSC) certified with full chain of custody meaning the timber and timber products are from suppliers who maintain or enhance the social or economic wellbeing of their workers (The Ten FSC Principles).

-The University’s catering outlets provide Fairtrade/ Rain Forest Alliance certification tea and coffee as standard offerings and the University is extending their availability across campus.
+The University’s catering outlets provide Fairtrade or Rain Forest Alliance certification tea and coffee as standard offerings and the University is extending their availability across campus.

 Laboratory consumables is an area at risk of slavery and human trafficking occurring, given the low value/high throughput nature of their production across factories in many countries.
 The purchasing consortium responsible for the framework agreements that the University uses are set to make all suppliers commit to the Base Code of the Ethical Trading Initiative (ETI) when the next framework for laboratory consumables is established.

-The University's catering outlets provide Fairtrade/Rain Forest Alliance certification tea and coffee as standard offerings and the University is extending their availability across campus.
+The University's catering outlets provide Fairtrade or Rain Forest Alliance certification tea and coffee as standard offerings and the University is extending their availability across campus.

 Developments In 2017/18: